 31 Mar The Value of Usability Testing

-While usability testing typically requires some extra time and budget, we have found the results to be well worth the investment.
-In most cases, a usability test greatly benefits the design.
-For example, when an app is very new and different from what is currently available in the market, or when the user base is very niche, usability testing can help a product team truly understand their users and the journey they want the product to provide.
+While usability testing requires some extra calendar time and budget, we have found the results to be well worth the investment.
+For example, when an app is very new and different from what is currently available in the market, or when there is a niche user base, usability testing can help a product team truly understand their users and the journey they want through the product.
 Scenarios like this often come up during a typical engagement, and we are always enthusiastic to discuss the benefits of user testing.

-If you have a hypothesis about a user flow or want to focus on an audience you may not fully understand, it would be a worthwhile exercise to conduct a well planned usability test, ideally using a professional third party.
+If you have a hypothesis about a user flow or want to focus on an audience you may not fully understand, it would be a worthwhile exercise to conduct a well planned usability test.
 Even if you find you are headed in the right direction, you are sure to gain valuable insights into your product’s offerings and the perspective of your users.